Stock market today: Wall Street falls after the Federal Reserve warns rates may stay higher in 2024

 The S&P 500 fell 41.75, or 0.9%, to 4,402.20.
 The Dow Jones Industrial Average lost 76.85, or 0.2%, to 34,440.88, and the Nasdaq composite dropped 209.06, or 1.5%, to 13,469.13.

-The Fed held its main interest rate steady at its highest level in more than two decades, as was widely expected.
+The Fed held its main interest rate steady at its highest level in more than two decades, as was widely expected from its latest meeting.
 Officials also indicated they may raise the federal funds rate one more time this year, as the Fed tries to get inflation back down to its target of 2%.
-But Fed Chair Jerome Powell said it's close to hitting the peak on rates, if not there already.
+Fed Chair Jerome Powell said it's close to hitting the peak on rates, if not there already.

-Perhaps most importantly for the market, Fed officials suggested they may cut rates next year by only half a percentage point.
-That's less than the full percentage point of cuts for 2024 that they were penciling in as of June.
+Perhaps most importantly for the market, Fed officials suggested they may cut rates in 2024 by only half a percentage point from where they're expected to end this year.
+That's less than the full percentage point of cuts they were penciling in as of June.
 That could be a negative for Wall Street, where investors crave rate cuts because of the boost they typically give to all kinds of investments.

 Stocks initially held relatively steady following the release of the Fed's forecasts, before sliding later in the afternoon.